thingsboard/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

  - ThingsBoard Professional Edition instance — [cloud.thingsboard.io](https://cloud.thingsboard.io);
  - MQTT broker, accessible by ThingsBoard PE instance — broker.hivemq.com (port 1883);
  - mosquitto_pub and mosquitto_sub MQTT clients to send and receive messages;
- - an andvanced [device simulator](/docs/user-guide/integrations/resources/mqtt-client.py) for RPC simulation example.
+ - an advanced [device simulator](/docs/user-guide/integrations/resources/mqtt-client.py) for RPC simulation example.

 Let's assume that we have a sensor which is sending current temperature readings.
 Our sensor device **SN-001** publishes it's temperature readings to **tb/mqtt-integration-tutorial/sensors/SN-001/temperature** and it is subscribed to **tb/mqtt-integration-tutorial/sensors/SN-001/rx** to receive RPC calls.